 He also will be advocating for increased funding for school counselors and school psychologists, which are in short supply.
 And while the shortage is regrettable, it’s a measure of progress that the need is finally being recognized.
 In general, public schools are paying far more attention to the social and emotional needs of students than in the past.
 This shows up not only in the pressure to hire more counselors, but also in greater emphasis on more positive and less discriminatory ways of maintaining discipline that are restorative rather than punitive.
 This too is progress.

 But while some of the gaps in opportunity and achievement are finally narrowing, schools still seem glacially slow in responding to both overt racism and its more insidious manifestations.
-Just a couple of years ago, a Confederate flag included in a Veterans’ Day Assembly in Tumwater caused outrage; in the course of apologizing for that, the school district revealed that it had been included in those assemblies for years.
+Just a couple of years ago, a Confederate flag included in a Veterans’ Day Assembly in Tumwater caused outrage.
 That certainly makes us wonder what they’ve been teaching kids about the Civil War and what the Confederate flag symbolizes.

 At a recent meeting between North Thurston School District Superintendent Debra Clemens and local parents, an African-American mom reported that her daughter was still hearing the “n word” from other students at her high school.
 That’s in a district where about half of the students are kids of color, and it is arguably the most progressive among local districts in its response to diversity.
 North Thurston has a full time Director for Equity and Languages, Kate Frazier, and a strategic plan for advancing equity.